 There is a common response when myself or my co-workers tell other people about Cratejoy – if the person we’re talking to has not started their own subscription box company already they respond with a “Oh I have a great box of the month idea!”

 It’s awesome.
 Without fail people not only see subscription boxes as a need but they want to make one too!
-Some of the best subscription box ideas I’ve heard have come from these casual conversations.
+Some of the best subscription box business ideas I’ve heard have come from these casual conversations.
 So this is for all those people who have a great idea and no idea how to actually implement it.
 These are 4 things to decide before you start your own subscription box company.
-There are many more decisions to make along the way (like website design, platform options, credit card processors, and a bunch more) but before you go crazy and spend 3 months designing the perfect logo you’ll want to focus on these questions first.
+There are many more decisions to make along the way (like website design, platform options, credit card processors, and a bunch more), but before you go crazy and spend 3 months designing the perfect logo, you’ll want to focus on these questions first.

 1. What do you want to sell?

 Figure out what your passionate about or where there’s a specific need.
 Plated figured out a way to help non-chefs feel like a professional without having to go to the store and pick out the ingredients or take a class on how to use the broiler.
 Taste Guru knows how hard it is to find delicious gluten-free snacks without having to go through the painful (and expensive) process of taste testing.

 Before you choose what you want to sell it is a really good idea to see if someone else is already doing it (or how many people are already doing it).
 ‘Well Aly, I used Google so can I get started?’ – that’s a good start, you should also check out http://boxes.mysubscriptionaddiction.com.
 The list is much more involved and Liz updates it regularly.

 (Bonus: Once you’ve figured out what you want to sell we’ve created a guide for you that has some great subscription box name ideas.)

 2. How are you going to make money?